Meknes

 - Fez (approximately 45 minutes)

-- Tanger (approximately 3 hours 30min)
+- Tangier (approximately 3 hours 30min)

 The Meknes train station is centrally located, making arrival seamless.